RapidataAI/rapidata-python-sdk/docs/improve_order_quality.md

 ## Example Validation Set

 Let’s walk through how to create and use a validation set using the **Compare Order** as an example.
-The principles apply to any order type.
+The principles apply to any order type and the created validation set can be reused indefinitely.

 Here’s what labelers will see during validation for this example: